 As reported in previous years the roundhead of the structure has become detached, leaving the exposed nose of the pier vulnerable to wave attack and causing ongoing loss of material from the end of the breakwater.
-Material has been lost from the inner face of the pier nose since 2018, making the nose more vulnerable to detachment in the short term.
+There did not appear to have been significant change to the pier nose since 2020, however the failed state of the end of the defence means the structure and in particular the nose is at immediate risk of further failure.

-Buttress detached from main structure (Asset Ref.
+Buttress detached from main structure and heavily abraded deck (Asset Ref.
 No. 121B901B0801C07)